VivereMemento/js-school-redux-basics-tmpl/README.md

 # Template

-Fork this repository in order to solve task.
+Fork this repository in order to solve task

 ## Installation